 St. Magdalena • Bozen/Bolzano • Südtirol/Alto Adige • Italy

-Living Wine Culture in the Alps: 1890 the great-great-grandfather of Thomas acquired the house with cellar and some vines.
+⛰ Living Wine Culture in the Alps: 1890 the great-great-grandfather of Thomas acquired the house with cellar and some vines.
 Since then our little wine estate has grown with various challenges and is now an established estate bottler.
-We have wine in our veins: the four great-grandfathers all had vineyards in the picturesque St. Magdalena Classico wine district to the north-east of the city Bozen/Bolzano.
+You may see wine in our veins: the four great-grandfathers all had vineyards in the picturesque St. Magdalena Classico wine district to the north-east of the city Bozen/Bolzano.
 Rooted in this winegrower ancestry our intrinsic passion seeks to achieve the most pleasing EnjoyVino for you and us.
 Our gifted vineyards and we: from the grapevine to the wineglass pure and mostly traditional handcraft.
-Only by caring for every step of the wine we feel one with the bottle we hand over to those who also believe in this handcrafted product.
+Only by caring for every step of the wine we feel one with the bottle we hand over to those who also believe in this fascinating typical product.

-Red St. Magdalener Classico: violet, elegant, noble, complex, friendly – the Vernatsch grape is the Tyrolean Alter ego of the Pinot noir – can remind a Burgundy Red.
+Red St. Magdalener Classico: violet, elegant, noble, complex, friendly – the Vernatsch varieties are the Tyrolean Alter ego of the Pinot noir – can remind a joyfull Burgundian.

 Red Lagrein: dark, terroir, plummy, chewy – you can literally imagine the earth where he was born – suggested for those interested in a “smooth Bordeaux style”.

-White Sauvignon Blanc: full, floral, vegetal, intrinsic herbaceous, grassy-nettles – both rich in intense aroma and fresh due to the Alpine origin – a reliably good dry white wine.
+White Sauvignon Blanc: full, floral, vegetal, intrinsic herbaceous, grassy-nettles – here rich in fine tropical fruit aromas and fresh due to the Alpine origin.

-Vision: After accurate cultivation and vinification of various international grape varieties like Cabernet, Merlot and Pinot Noir in small quantities now in the new millennium we are focusing on three varieties and the best interpretations and selections of them.
+🍷 Vision: After exploring accurate cultivation and vinification of various international grape varieties like Cabernet, Merlot and Pinot Noir in small quantities now in the new millennium we are again and totally focusing on native varieties and the top interpretations and selections of them.
 For St. Magdalener and Lagrein taking full advantage of our Gran Cru sites.
 Using the traditional Tyrolean wooden barrel vinification going back to Rhaetian times (pre-Roman).
 Staying small and focused, creating top wine enjoyment for lasting memories.
-We believe the Reds beside being Classics are among the Best of the area/variety and the White is an interesting expression of our terroir.
+We believe the Reds beside being Classics are among the Best of the area/variety and the White is an interesting expression of a mountain slope terroir.

-Tips: Try to visit the wine village of St. Magdalena, especially around the 22th of July, the 8th of August to witness the traditional celebration of the patron Saint Mary Magdalene.
-On this day Thomas opens the wine archive which is among the oldest and richest thanks to the foresight of Heinrich.
-Often decade old Magdalener wine amazes the persons in the blind tasting.
+ℹ️ Tips: Visit us.
+Try to visit the wine village of St. Magdalena, especially around the 22th of July (celebration of the patron Saint Mary Magdalene) for traditional events, the 8th of August (Lorenzo’s Night) to witness a cool young open winetasting under the Portici (Lauben Street) in the city Bolzano/Bozen.
 For focused tasting and wine comparison try to attend the Bozen/Bolzano Wine Tasting usually in March.
-A special wine event is the Lorenzinacht in the second week of August under the Lauben Street in the Bozen/Bolzano city center.
-If you like to explore more of the region’s extremely diverse wine-cultivating areas as active member of the Independent Winegrowers of South Tyrol (FWS.it) we can easily facilitate your visit to salty Whites in the Eisack valley, Pinots of excellence from Eppan and many more unique character winegrowers: see Friends in Wine.
+If you like to explore more of the region’s extremely diverse wine-cultivating areas as active member of the Independent Winegrowers of South Tyrol (FWS.it) we can easily facilitate your visit to salty Whites in the Eisack/Isarco valley, Pinots of excellence from Eppan/Appiano and many more unique character winegrowers: see Friends in Wine.